the-simian/Waffles/README.md

 Waffles, fundamentally is based on the idea of a unit of measurement, that scales every fluid and fixed element to a 'worldspace value'.
 If a measurement is not by natre, fluid, then it is probably scaled to this value.
 This value, defaulted to 40px can be overidden at any point by overriding the value $brick before including waffle sin your build pipeline.

+### Include waffles from the CDN
+[waffles.css CDN](//cdn.jsdelivr.net/waffles/1.0.1/waffles.min.css): //cdn.jsdelivr.net/waffles/1.0.1/waffles.min.css

+### Include waffles in your build
-Including waffle sin your pipeline is pretty straighforaward, and is like any other stylus plugin.
+Including waffles in your pipeline is pretty straighforaward, and is like any other stylus plugin.
 Here is an example using gulp:

 ```